Minnesota Eminent Domain Attorneys

 Eminent Domain & Condemnation Attorneys – Minnesota

-At Sever Storey, our mission is to hold condemners, whether they be state, federal, local, utility, or other entities accountable to the landowners whose land they are acquiring.
+At Sever Walker Padgitt, our mission is to hold condemners, whether they be state, federal, local, utility, or other entities accountable to the landowners whose land they are acquiring.
 Our entire firm is built around serving you, the landowner who is facing eminent domain or condemnation.

 We’ve represented countless landowners all across America, meaning we’ve gathered all the knowledge and tools necessary to ensure justice is served.
 We’re always looking out for your best interests and will do everything we can to help you get just compensation for eminent domain in Minnesota.